greglook/vault/README.md

 Vault
 =====

-A Clojure library and application to store documents in a content-addressable datastore while maintaining a secure history of entity values.
+Vault is a Clojure library and application to store documents in a content-addressable datastore while maintaining a secure history of entity values.
 See the docs for more detailed explanations of the various pieces.

 This is heavily inspired by both [Camlistore](http://camlistore.org/) and [Datomic](http://www.datomic.com/).
 Vault does not aim to be (directly)